 A great recipe for rack of lamb on the grill.
 The blackberry preserves add a nice fruit flavor without being too overpowering.
 This dish is a fantastic year-round treat.

 08 of 09

 These racks of lamb are coated in a garlic flavored mustard marinade and then seared on the grill.
 You can finish them off indirectly to keep the surface moist while the inside gets cooked through.Continue to 9 of 9 below.

 09 of 09

 These minty lamb burgers work well served either on pita bread or a bun.
-If you are using pita, a nice yogurt sauce with cilantro would enhance the already delicious flavor of the meat.
+If you are using pita, a nice yogurt sauce with cilantro or dill would enhance the already delicious flavor of the meat.
 Experiment with condiments and see what works best for you.